 Magnesium is needed for about 90% of the chemical processes in the body.
 It is rapidly depleted by consuming sugar.
 Leaving many if not most people rather deficient in magnesium.
 Magnesium is best absorbed through the skin, meaning although you can take magnesium supplements you will get the most absorption by bathing in it.
 According to the Epsom Salt Industry Council, magnesium is beneficial to heart and circulatory health, can lower blood pressure, helps ease sore muscles and eliminates harmful substances from the body.
 It also improves nerve function by encouraging proper regulation of electrolytes.
 Additionally I have used it to tame PMS, relieve morning sickness, and help with quality sleep.

-Add 1/2 to 1 cup of epsom salt or magnesium oil to a hot bath.
+Add 1/2 to 1 cup of Epsom salt or magnesium oil to a hot bath.
 Soak for 30-45 minutes.
-Wrap in a towel or blanket to amplify the detoxifing effect when finished.
+Wrap in a towel or blanket to amplify the detoxifying effect when finished.
 Epsom salt and magnesium oil can be drying to the skin.
 Some people prefer to just soak their feet or to rinse off in the shower when done.
 And to follow-up with a good body butter.
-I use this kind of epsom salt, and this kind of magnesium oil.
+I use this kind of Epsom salt, and this kind of magnesium oil.